tethysplatform/tethys/docs/tutorials/getting_started/advanced.rst

       {% endif %}
     {% endblock %}

-5. Superusers have all permissions.
+f.
+Superusers have all permissions.
 To test the permissions, create two new users: one with the ``admin`` permissions group and one without it.
 Then login with these users:

     a.
 Go to Tethys Portal Home in a web browser (e.g. http://localhost:8000/apps/)
     b.
 Select **Site Admin** from the drop down next to your username.